muratk5n/thirdwave/en/README.md

 ---

 Cali recall loses, great.
-Now remove the law allowing it so this circus does not happen again.
+Now remove the law allowing it so the circus does not repeat.

 ---